 Fellow Since 1994

-This profile was prepared when Dilma Felizardo Ferreira was elected to the Ashoka Fellowship in 1994.
+This description of Dilma Felizardo Ferreira's work was prepared when Dilma Felizardo Ferreira was elected to the Ashoka Fellowship in 1994.

 The New Idea